-After the death of their son, Gangadharao adopted the cousin’s son Anandrao.
-In memory of his son, the Maharaja Gangadharao renamed Anandarao as Damodara Rao.
+After the death of their son, Gangadharao adopted the cousin’s son called “Anandrao.”
+In memory of dead son, the Maharaja Gangadharao had given name as Damodara Rao to Anandarao.

 Enforcement of British East India Company to leave the Palace:

-According to the Marathi writer Vishnu Bhatt Godse, Rani Laxmi bai the likes the sports of steeplechase and wrestling.
-Also, they were accustomed to exercise early in the morning before breakfast.
-The sharp intelligence and humble disposition that she had in living and adorning her personality set her apart from other women.
+According to the Marathi writer Vishnu Bhatt Godse, Rani Laxmi bai the liked the sports of steeplechase and wrestling.
+Also, she accustomed to exercise early in the morning before breakfast.
+Sharp intelligence and humble disposition had made her personality unique from other women.

 Background of 1857 revolt:

-The rally began on 10th May 1857 in Meerut.
-Laxmi bai told Captain Alexander Skene to send a troop for self-defence.
-Here in the city, Laxmi bai organizes Haldi-Kumkum program to inspire the citizen of Jhansi and telling that British was coward and not to be scared of them.
+The revolt began on 10th May 1857 in Meerut.
+Laxmi bai told Captain Alexander Skene to send troops for self-defense.
+Here in the city, Laxmi bai had organized the Haldi-Kumkum program to inspire the citizen of Jhansi.
+She said to people that the Britisher was a coward and not need to be scared of them.
 All the women of Jhansi joined in that program.

-On June 1857, rebels of the local Bengal infantry seized the British stronghold named “Star Fort”.
-Afterwards, mutinies asking British officers to drop their weapons.
-After surrendering and losing arms, Rebellions murdered Britishers along with their wives and children by robbing treasures and ammunition in the Fort.
-British Army doctor Thomas Lowe wrote that Queen Laxmi bai was also involved in the killing.
+In June 1857, rebels of the local Bengal infantry seized the British stronghold named “Star Fort.”
+Afterward, the mutinies asked British officers to drop their weapons.
+After surrendering and leaving arms, Rebellions killed all Britishers along with their wives and children.
+Those Rebellions robbed treasures and ammunition in the Fort.
+British Army doctor Thomas Lowe wrote that Queen Laxmi bai was also involved in the massacre.

 Attack on Jhansi Fort: